Photo looking down a large room with long tables and tall windows

 2nd Floor: Individual and Group Study

 The 2nd floor is a nexus for group study and collaboration.
 Each of the more than 20 rooms are fully enclosed and equipped with state-of-the-art technology and flexible seating options.
-In addition, the 2nd level incorporates more casual, open seating—a place to catch up between classes or meetings without having to worry about disturbing others—and is also outfitted with a reading room with over 60 single-student carrels, nestled among stacks of frequently used print materials.
+In addition, the 2nd level incorporates more casual, open seating in the David J. Greenwald Lounge—a place to catch up between classes or meetings without having to worry about disturbing others—and is also home to the Brad and Kathy Smith Reading Room with over 60 single-student carrels, nestled among stacks of frequently used print materials.

 3rd Floor: A Marquee Reading Room